ABOUT

 Therapeutic massaging.

-Where have I worked?
+Where I have Worked

 In a spa, hospitals, classrooms, and private practice.